Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 The Advocacy Response

-Mental health advocates nationwide are actively responding to the threat of funding cuts to the national suicide hotline.
+Mental health advocates nationwide are actively responding to the funding cuts to the national suicide hotline.
 Leading organizations have issued press releases and public statements urging Congress and the White House to restore and expand funding, emphasizing that access to crisis services is a matter of life and death for vulnerable communities.

 Advocates stress that mental health is a bipartisan issue.
 “Suicide prevention is about risk, not identity,”5 says Jaymes Black, CEO of The Trevor Project.
 But Black also reminds affected communities that not all hope is lost: